|Nutrition Facts (per serving)|

 Looking for an allergy-friendly, kosher-for-Passover dessert that's dairy-free, nut-free, margarine-free, and so delicious you'll actually want to make it year-round?
 This luscious flourless chocolate cake definitely fills the bill.
 Best of all, it's easy to make: The eggs don't need separating or whipping, and the recipe is easy to mix by hand, without special equipment.
 Because cocoa powder stands in for matzo cake meal, the cake is naturally gluten-free—and intensely chocolatey (but not too sweet).
 You can serve it solo or dress it up with fresh berries or fruit, sorbet, or whipped cream or ice cream for a dairy meal.

-- 1/2 cup grapeseed oil (or olive oil or other neutral oil)
+1/2 cup grapeseed oil, olive oil, or other neutral oil

 Preheat oven to 350 F. Lightly oil an 8-inch springform pan and line the bottom with parchment paper.